UBC-MDS/DSCI_522-Group-403-Student-Performance/doc/student_performance_report.md

 ## Exploratory Data Analysis

-Before building our model, we partitioned the data into a training and test set (split 80%:20%) and performed exploratory data analysis to investigate the distribution of our predictive features and explore whether there are any highly correlated features we might want to omit from our analysis.
+Before building our model, we partitioned the data into a training and test set (split 80%:20%) and performed exploratory data analysis (EDA) to investigate the distribution of our predictive features.
+The EDA was initiated by determining if there are any highly correlated features that we might want to omit from our analysis.

 ### Feature Correlations: